sfroestl/angularjs-highcharts-directive/README.md

 This project shows you how to use the popular charting library [HighCharts](http://www.highcharts.com/) with [angularjs](http://angularjs.org/) with directives.
 It is based on the original angular-seed project.

-This direcitve is:
+This direcitve:
-* Easy useable and extendable
+* Is easy useable and extendable
 * Wraps the HighChart config to allow you easy configuration of the chart
 *